buhrmi/vue-sync/README.md

 # vue-sync

+> NOTE: Please check out [nuxt](http://nuxtjs.org) and [nuxt-url-sync](https://github.com/buhrmi/nuxt-url-sync), since it does almost the same as this plugin while being way more progressive.

 Sync Vue Component state with browser URL params

 Makes for easy bookmarking and sharing of vue state using the browser URL, also works server-side when using vue-router.